How does immunohistochemistry staining work?

 The IHC test gives a score of 0 to 3+ that measures the amount of HER2 receptor protein on the surface of cells in a breast cancer tissue sample.
 If the score is 0 to 1+, it’s called “HER2 negative.”
 If the score is 2+, it’s called “borderline.”
 A score of 3+ is called “HER2 positive.”

-READ ALSO: What programming language is closest to GML?
+READ ALSO: What is IRR with example?

 What is if staining?